agncode/agncode/README.md

 ## Hi there, I'm Agung 👋

-I'm an aspiring **Programmer** and **Illustrator** currently working as an **elementary school teacher**.
+I'm a **Freelance Illustrator** and also work as an **elementary school teacher**.
 Balancing code, creativity, and classroom life keeps me curious and constantly learning.

 ### 🚀 What I'm focusing on
-- Learning modern programming fundamentals
+— Learning modern programming fundamentals
-- Exploring web development & automation
+— Exploring web development & automation
-- Improving my digital art and character design
+— Improving my digital art and character design
-- Creating simple projects that mix code + creativity
+— Creating simple projects that mix code + creativity

 ### 🎨 A little about me
 I enjoy making cute characters, visual experiments, and small tools that help people create.